gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 ## Testing 👨‍🔬

-This might be the hardest part, because Stripe doesn't really afford us much guidance.
+This might be the hardest part, because Stripe doesn't really offer us much guidance.
 We know we shouldn't be hitting their servers in our tests, but what should we do instead?
-We could mock all of our interactions with classes provided by `stripe-ruby`, but that's a lot of mocking.
-Too much in my opinion, and that'll make our tests brittle.
+We could mock or stub all of our interactions with classes provided by `stripe-ruby`, but that's a lot of mocking and stubbing -- too much in my opinion.
+That will make our tests too brittle.

 Instead, I opted to use [stripe-ruby-mock](https://github.com/rebelidealist/stripe-ruby-mock).
-It does a few different things, but at its core it's a reverse-engineered implementation of the Stripe API.
+It does a few different things, but at its core, it's a reverse-engineered implementation of the Stripe API.
 Anytime we use one of the `stripe-ruby` classes, instead of hitting Stripe's servers, they will instead hit this mock API.

 Is this still brittle?
 Yeah, a little bit.
-Our tests are certainly dependent on this third-party implementation of Stripe's API, but we didn't have to add a bunch of code to our tests specifically for mocking.
+Our tests are certainly dependent on this third-party implementation of Stripe's API, but we didn't have to add a bunch of code to our tests specifically for mocking and stubbing.

 ### The `TestHelpers::StripeMocking` mixin